hdShang/arxiv-daily/docs/cs-LG/2025-08-13/papers/250810118v2-from-intent-to-execution-multimodal-chain-of-thought-reinforcement-l.md

 ---
 layout: default
-title: From Intent to Execution: Multimodal Chain-of-Thought Reinforcement Learning for Precise CAD Code Generation
+title: "From Intent to Execution: Multimodal Chain-of-Thought Reinforcement Learning for Precise CAD Code Generation"
 ---

 # From Intent to Execution: Multimodal Chain-of-Thought Reinforcement Learning for Precise CAD Code Generation